Marquise-Cut Diamonds Buying Guide: Vintage & Modern

-For marquise-cut diamonds, it’s essential to see its shape and performance before you buy.
-If you’re shopping online, stick to vendors with closeup videos so you can see what the actual diamonds look like.
+For marquise-cut diamonds, it's essential to see their shape and performance before you buy.
+If you're shopping online, stick to vendors with closeup videos so you can see what the actual diamonds look like.

 Both Blue Nile and James Allen offer high-quality, closeup 360° videos of their diamonds.
 However, James Allen has a major advantage over Blue Nile.
 They have many more ring styles to choose from, including plenty of vintage options for marquise diamonds.
 Still, if you're picky about the shape — if you're looking for a replacement stone for an existing setting, for example — you may prefer to use Blue Nile.
 Their website lets you filter your searches by L/W, a feature James Allen lacks.

 - 1. A marquise looks great in intricate vintage styles, halo settings, as a solitaire, East-West settings or double band rings.

 - 2. The elongated shape makes fingers appear longer and thinner and makes the diamond look absolutely huge.